-Between 1536 and 1541 Henry VIII disbanded Catholic Monasteries and reappropriated their funds and people, in a legal process often referred to as the Dissolution of the Monasteries.
-In March 1539, Hinton Priory surrendered to the Crown.
+Between 1536 and 1541, Henry VIII disbanded Catholic Monasteries and reappropriated their funds and people, in a legal process often referred to as the Dissolution of the Monasteries.
+Hinton Priory surrendered to the Crown in March 1539.

 Atmospheric Waverley Abbey was the first monastery founded in Britain by the Cistercian religious order, which emphasised manual labour and self-sufficiency, often through brewing ales.

-The site is on one of the natural routes up the River Wey to South London, and surrounding the ruins are numerous WWII defensive remains including anti-tank gun emplacements, pillboxes and anti-tank roadblocks and ditches.
+The site is on one of the natural routes up the River Wey to South London, and surrounding the ruins are numerous Second World War defensive remains including anti-tank gun emplacements, pillboxes, and anti-tank roadblocks and ditches.
 The nearby ‘Mother Ludlam’s Cave’ is said to have once been home to a white witch.

 The Domesday Book records that the site was once owned by Edith the Fair, who was the consort of King Harold in 1066.
 Edith is remembered for having identified Harold’s mutilated body at the Battle of Hastings, by marks on his chest known only to her.